Puigs/Detect-pneumonia/README.md

 # T-DEV-810 : zoidberg2.0

 This project was carried out by :
-Brayan Puigsagur: For the CNN part
+Brayan Puigsagur did the CNN part
-Clément L.: For the pre-processing part
+Clément L. did the pre-processing part
-Gabriel B.: For the KNN part
+Gabriel B. did the KNN part
-Manon V.: For the SVM part
+Manon V. did the SVM part

 ## Introduction